 You can find a wave to ride all year long, but the “Habagat” southwest monsoon season August-November brings offshore winds and increased surf.

-By no means are we expert surfers, but while in Siargao, we met up with a few local experts to help us pick the best waves for us.
+We are not expert surfers, but while in Siargao, we met up with a few local experts to help us pick the best waves for us.
 We spent most of our time on Jacking Horse in the water and then watching from the safety of the platform at Cloud 9.
-To help you get a better sense of all the surf breaks in Siargao, we have most of the popular spots listed with the skill level associated with them.
+To help you better understand all the surf breaks in Siargao, we have most of the popular spots listed with the skill level associated with them.

 Surf Spots in Siargao